 • Talk to your doctor about which pain reliever is best for you to take regularly.
 Weigh the potential risks and benefits, especially if have heart disease (or are at high risk for it) or uncontrolled hypertension, or if you drink moderately or heavily.

 • Consider acetaminophen first, then naproxen.
 But the best choice depends on the cause and severity of your pain, along with your medical history.
 Acetaminophen is safest for the GI tract, though it may not provide enough relief, since unlike NSAIDs it doesn’t reduce inflammation.
 Your doctor may recommend a prescription drug instead of long-term use or high doses of OTC products.
-Celebrex should be used only as a last resort.
+Contrary to some previous research, astudy in the New England Journal of Medicinein December 2016 found that celecoxib is similar to OTC NSAIDs in terms of cardiovascular safety.

 • Take the lowest effective dose for the shortest time possible, whatever the pain reliever.